michael/documents-legacy/eventually-consistent.md

 Most things in life are not perfect.
 That's also true for your writings.
 Every writer, journalist or scientist can tell you about it.
 There will always be room for improvement.

-Essentially, there are two ways of approaching this problem:
+Essentially, there are two ways you can approach this problem:

 1. Invest an infinite amount of effort into reviewing before getting a supposedly perfect text out of the door.
 2. Publish early and contiuously improving content once it's out, ideally with the help of your readers.